 N. RELATED PARTY TRANSACTIONS

-During the three months ended November 30, 2010 the Corporation incurred expenses of \$ \$130,648 (November 30, 2009 - \$ 188,277) in consulting fees (for services rendered by three officers of the corporation), director fees and expenses, travel and miscellaneous, exploration costs, interest expense, letter of credit fees, and rental fees from certain directors and officers and certain companies controlled by certain officers and directors of the Corporation.
+During the three months ended February 28, 2011 the Corporation incurred expenses of \$123,490 (2010 - \$196,091) for services provided by certain directors and officers and certain companies controlled by certain directors and officers of the Corporation.